 There is no lift on board.
 Guests with limited mobility can be accommodated provided they are accompanied by an assisting companion.
 Collapsible wheelchairs can be stowed aboard– please note that only limited use of any wheelchair can be made of whilst on board but they can be used on any excursions.

 PLANNING WHAT TO TAKE

 Golf clubs will be welcome, but please let us know that you intend to bring them.

-We store some bikes on board so please enquire and bring your helmets!
+We can store bikes on board (by prior arrangment) so please inquire and bring your helmets!

 There are no restrictions on the type or size of luggage that you can bring with you (within reason), as each cabin has good storage space.
-Our crew will collect your suitcases from the shore and will deliver these direct to your cabin.
+Our crew will collect your suitcases from the shore or drop off point and will deliver these direct to your cabin.

 Dress is casual, but on the last night a more Scottish theme is adopted so please feel free to tartan up!